Kia e-Niro review

 |Car type||Official range||Wallbox charge time||Fast charge time|

-The Kia e-Niro is a compact family SUV with a claimed 282-mile range (on the WLTP cycle) from a 64kWh lithium-ion battery pack, and single electric motor that powers its front wheels.
+The Kia e-Niro is a compact family SUV with a claimed 282-mile range from a 64kWh lithium-ion battery pack, and single electric motor that powers its front wheels.

-If any of this is ringing any bells, that’s because it’s a non-identical twin to the Hyundai Kona Electric, which has shaken up the electric-car market by offering virtually double the driving range of almost any other model in the £30-£35,000 price range.
+If any of this is ringing bells, that’s because the e-Niro is a non-identical twin to the Hyundai Kona Electric, which has shaken up the electric-car market by offering virtually double the driving range of almost any other model in the £30-£35,000 price range.
 That range is no hollow marketing line, either; we saw 250-260 miles in varied driving, including regular stints on the motorway.

 The Kia e-Niro differs from its Hyundai sibling in that it’s a fraction larger and more spacious in the rear seats and boot, and is also only available in one high-spec trim that includes everything from leather seats to a full suite of advanced driver aids.
 It’s also only available with this large battery pack, whereas the Hyundai offers the choice of a cheaper, 200-mile-range car.